A new model for the quantum mechanics of the Hydrogen atom: The distinguished self-adjoint action of the algebra on

 In Subsection \ref{sub4.3} we introduce the intermediate subspace $C_c^{\infty}(C_0(\R))$ of smooth compactly supported functions on the cone.
 This subspace is the domain of a symmetric action of the algebra $\mathcal{D}(C)$.

 In Subsection \ref{seext} we recall that $\boldsymbol{H}$ carries a distinguished unitary irreducible representation $\pi$ of the group $G$.
-We show that the canonical subspace $\boldsymbol{H}^{\infty}$ consisting of smooth vectors for $\pi$ carries a self-adjoint action of $\mathcal{D}(C)$ which is an extension of the above mentioned symmetric action.
+We show that the canonical subspace $\mathcal{S}(\boldsymbol{H})$ consisting of smooth vectors for $\pi$ carries a self-adjoint action of $\mathcal{D}(C)$ which is an extension of the above-mentioned symmetric action.

 Throughout this section we will assume that we are given an $n$-dimensional PLQS $(\mathcal{V},q,w)$ with $n$ being an even integer such that $n>2$.